omkar-ukirde/Bug-Hunting-How-to/README.md

  Tools:
   1. Run amass
       command = amass enum -d domain_name
+      To give domains from file just use amass enum -df file_name.
   2. Run findomain
       command = findomain -t domain_name
       Note: It is creating error, it will not use API in first go.
 Only when it gets error on first go then it will use API.